Skip to Content

 Route follows an anticlockwise direction.

-1. From the car park leaving the road behind you, head up the path towards the information board.
+2. Shortly after crossing Shooters Clough Bridge (with ugly metal barriers erected to prevent people jumping into the water below), you will come across Errwood Hall Car Park on your right.
+Walk through the car park and head up the path towards the information board.
 Follow the path for 140m until it passes through a gap in a stone wall.

-2. OPTIONAL DETOUR: Follow the path straight ahead to visit the ruins of Errwood Hall.
+3. Follow the path straight ahead for 350 metres.
+Then take the switchback on the right, signposted to Errwood Hall.
 It’s sad to see how little is left of this once magnificent country house, which was demolished in 1934.
 For more information on the history of Errwood Hall, click here.
-This detour adds an extra 800 metres onto the walk.

 Errwood Reservoir walk